Jaimedgp/pyAEMET/README.md

 ## FAQ
 ## Contributing
 ## References
-* ["Estimating changes in air pollutant levels due to COVID-19 lockdown measures based on a business-as-usual prediction scenario using data mining models: A case-study for urban traffic sites in Spain"](https://doi.org/10.1016/j.scitotenv.2022.153786), submitted to Environmental Software & Modelling by [J. González-Pardo](https://orcid.org/0000-0001-7268-9933) et al. (2021)
+* ["Estimating changes in air pollutant levels due to COVID-19 lockdown measures based on a business-as-usual prediction scenario using data mining models: A case-study for urban traffic sites in Spain"](https://doi.org/10.1016/j.scitotenv.2022.153786), published in Science in Total Environment by [J. González-Pardo](https://orcid.org/0000-0001-7268-9933) et al. (2021)